EnableX/One-to-One-Video-Calling-Open-Source-PHP-Application/README.md

-# 1-to-1 RTC: A Sample Web App using PHP with EnableX Web Toolkit
+# Building a 1-to-1 Real-Time Communication Web App with PHP and EnableX Web Toolkit

-The Sample Web App demonstrates the use of APIs for EnableX platform to develop basic 1-to-1 RTC (Real Time Communication) Application.
-The main motivation behind this application is to demonstrate usage of APIs and allow developers to ramp up on app by hosting on their own devices instead of directly using servers.
+1-to-1 RTC Web App: PHP and EnableX Web Toolkit

+Experience a Sample Web App showcasing EnableX platform APIs, designed for building fundamental 1-to-1 RTC (Real-Time Communication) Applications.
+Develop your skills by hosting this app on your own devices, reducing the need for external servers.

-RTC Applications hosted on EnableX platform run natively on supported set of web browsers without any additional plugin downloads.
+RTC Applications on the EnableX platform operate seamlessly on supported web browsers, eliminating the need for extra plugin downloads.

-This basic 1-to-1 Video Chat Application is developed using HTML, CSS, Bootstrap, JavaScript, jQuery, PHP and EnxRtc (The EnableX Web Toolkit).
+This basic 1-to-1 Video Chat Application is crafted using HTML, CSS, Bootstrap, JavaScript, jQuery, PHP, and EnxRtc (EnableX Web Toolkit)

 >The details of the supported set of web browsers can be found here: https://developer.enablex.io/video/browser-compatibility-of-enablex-video/

 ## 1. Important!